openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## draft-ietf-openpgp-pqc-03
 - Updated SLH-DSA by removing parametrization and restricting to three SLH-DSA-SHAKE algorithm code points.
 - Removed NIST and Brainpool curve hybrids, dropped ECDSA from the current specification.
+- Updated KDF as proposed at IETF 119

 # Contributors